How to Dispute a Car Insurance Settlement: Negotiate a Fair Payout

 Pincher's Pro Tip

 Request an independent appraisal before accepting any total loss offer.
-An independent appraiser typically charges $300–$600 but can identify significant undervaluation that more than covers the fee.
-This report also gives you leverage in negotiations.
+An independent appraiser typically charges $250–$750 but can identify significant undervaluation that more than covers the fee.
+Diminished value appraisals specifically run $350–$699.
+This report also gives you solid leverage in negotiations.

 Independent Repair Estimates

 Don't rely solely on the insurer's preferred shop estimate.
 Get two or three quotes from reputable, licensed repair shops in your area.
 If there's a significant gap between the insurer's estimate and your independent quotes, that difference becomes the foundation of your counter-offer.
-For more on how this process works, see our guide on how insurance companies assess car damage.
+Note that AI-assisted inspections are increasingly common — understand how insurance companies assess car damage so you know what to look out for with automated estimates.

 Medical Documentation